PoliticalGraveyard.com

 Bridges, E. Coke See Earle Coke Bridges

 Bridges, Earle Coke (1892-1961) — also known as E. Coke Bridges — of Heath Springs, Lancaster County, S.C.
 Born in Lancaster County, S.C., December 2, 1892.
 Democrat.
-Served in the U.S. Army during World War I; member of South Carolina state house of representatives; member of South Carolina state senate, 1934-38; delegate to Democratic National Convention from South Carolina, 1944; candidate for Lieutenant Governor of South Carolina, 1946.
+Served in the U.S. Army during World War I; member of South Carolina state house of representatives from Lancaster County, 1924-26; member of South Carolina state senate from Lancaster County, 1934-38; delegate to Democratic National Convention from South Carolina, 1944; candidate for Lieutenant Governor of South Carolina, 1946.
 Died, at the Marion Sims Hospital, Lancaster County, S.C., October 12, 1961 (age 68 years, 314 days).
 Interment at Salem Cemetery, Heath Springs, S.C.

 Bridges, Edward — of Wabash, Wabash County, Ind.
 Republican.
 Alternate delegate to Republican National Convention from Indiana, 1900, 1916.
 Burial location unknown.

 Bridges, Ernest C. — of Detroit, Wayne County, Mich.
 Republican.
-Candidate in primary for Michigan state senate 5th District, 1948.
-Still living as of 1948.
+Candidate for Michigan state senate 5th District, 1948.
+Presumed deceased.
+Burial location unknown.

 Presumably named for: George Washington